Benefits of Volunteering

 6. Earn scholarships

-Volunteering increases your chances of winning merit scholarships by improving your applications and opening the doors to scholarships available to those who can demonstrate community service.
+Volunteering increases your chances of winning merit scholarships by improving your applications and opening the doors to scholarships available to those who can demonstrate service in their community.

 Here are a few examples of such scholarships: